 For the best burgers in town, locals recommend The Vortex Bar & Grill – choose from two fun and gimmicky locations, one of which is entered through a giant skull.
 For fast food, head to The Varsity – an Atlanta institution and “the world’s largest drive-in restaurant”.

-And for true fine dining, Restaurant Eugene is culinary gem from restauranteur power couple Linton and Gina Hopkins (head chef and sommelier, respectively).
-It is a sophisticated, farm-to-table, local-pantry restaurant, which offers modern food with southern twist, expertly paired with fine wines.
+And for true fine dining, Restaurant Eugene is a culinary gem from restauranteur power couple Linton and Gina Hopkins (head chef and sommelier, respectively).
+It is a sophisticated, farm-to-table, local-pantry restaurant, which offers modern food with a southern twist, expertly paired with fine wines.

 Interested in a Travel Assignment in Atlanta?